NicoHood/HID/Readme.md

 Download
 ========

-###Download the current dev version for 1.6.2 compatibility.
-The master currently only works with 1.6.1 and the dev only with 1.6.2 due to internal IDE changes.

 You have 3 versions you can download:
 * The master includes all fixes to the current stable release.
 Download it by clicking download at the right.
 Use the [online Wiki](https://github.com/NicoHood/HID/wiki) to get the newest documentation.